SanjoyPator1/CompetitiveProgrammingSolutions/README.md

-# HackerEarthBeginner
+# HackerEarth_and_HackerRank
-solution code of all the hacker earth beginner level questions I have solved till now.
+solution code of all the HackerEarth_and_HackerRank beginner level questions I have solved till now.
 I will keep on adding the solutions in the future too